blmhemu/selfhost/README.md

 For password-less ansible setup do the following

 ```
+# Setup your server
 # SSH into the machine and set a strong password
 ssh user@host
 passwd
+# Make sure sudo runs without password.
+# If sudo asks for password, run the below command.
+echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/nopass-$USER

+# Setup the local dev machine
 # Generate ssh key pair.
 Skip if already present.
 ssh-keygen -b 2048 -t rsa
 # Copy it to the host.
 Generally the location is .ssh/id_rsa.pub